donbluengmi/ERC20SafetyLockExtension/README.md

 Any scenario, in which an attacker is trying to either transfer tokens, or block transactions on either wallet, is solvable with this extension.

+This extension largely fails its cause, if users arent specifically cautious using the lockaddress´s account.

 ### `npm start`

 Runs the app in the development mode.\